pmatiello/mockfn/README.md

 While `providing` and `verifying` calls can be nested, all required stubs and expectations for a single mock must be defined in the same call.
-Mocking a function in a inner `providing` or
-`verifying` call will override any definitions made in the outer scope for the tests being run in the inner scope.
+Mocking a function in an inner `providing` or `verifying` call will override any definitions made in the outer scope for the tests being run in the inner scope.

 ```clj
 (testing "nested mocks"